Fraser Kershaw: Public speaking and activism

-On 22 January 2015 The Nevada Today reported Kershaw at the Wells Fargo Auditorium performing at the University of Nevada, Reno and the student body became energized from Kershaw's performance by winning their hearts and minds with his ability to inspire through his work.
-Filmmaker Kari Barber reported Kershaw turning their world upside down.
+On January 22, 2015, The Nevada Today reported Kershaw at the Wells Fargo Auditorium performing at the University of Nevada, Reno for the student body.

-On 24 February 2015 Kershaw presented at the International Law Society speaker series at the Maurer School of Law in Indiana University where he presented his international experiences working with pillars of rural cinema.
-On 28 March 2015 he helped start a film festival for the student body at the University of Cincinnati where he encouraged the filmmakers to be fearless and compared the event to a sweaty gym full of boxers ready to spar.
-Cincinnati.com reported the film festival an important piece of history for Cincinnati, and native Steven Spielberg will be proud to see the film industry grow within the city.
+On February 24, 2015, Kershaw presented at the International Law Society speaker series at the Maurer School of Law in Indiana University where he presented his international experiences working with pillars of rural cinema.
+On March 28, 2015, he helped start a film festival for the student body at the University of Cincinnati where he encouraged the filmmakers to be fearless and compared the event to a sweaty gym full of boxers ready to spar.
+Cincinnati.com reported the film festival an important piece of history for Cincinnati.

 In Lawrence, Kansas on Earth Day 2015, Kershaw performed in a full theater at the University of Kansas and during the event Kershaw said, "This Earth Day, we are far beyond a debate about the importance of water."
 He added, "We're focused on taking action, preparing communities here locally on leading an international effort for action."
 The University of Kansas Department of Film and Media studies stated "Kershaw inspired and energized, entertained their thoughts about helping while still remaining very personable and humble."
 Kershaw has said while performing he hopes people will continue to chase after life-changing ideas and passions.